fabiha-fabs/fabiha-fabs/README.md

 - 👋 Hi, I’m @fabiha-fabs, I've experienced in software development for more than 5+ years.
 - 👀 I’m interested in all type of Software Development projects and core programming.
-- 🌱 I’m currently learning typescript, typeorm, nestjs, nuxtjs, nodejs development.
+- 🌱 I’m currently learning typescript, typeorm, nestjs, nuxtjs, nodejs development projects.
 - 💞️ I’m looking to collaborate on a brilliant team to build an exceptional project(s).
 - 📫 How to reach me through email: lipu.scse@gmail.com [lipu is my short name here] or call me by dialing this number: +88 01914006146